What The Dusk Wonders

 --

-to want what we want without always knowing what we want, to be pushed by fickle winds of fads and favor without having confidence to turn away. the challenge is being beautiful in the dark and light and never to need validation from anyone.
+to want what we want without always knowing what we want, to be pushed by fickle winds of fads and favor, without always having enough confidence to turn away. the challenge is being beautiful in the dark and in the light and never to need validation from anyone.

 Color